-- · identification and licensing of enzyme targets; - · drug discovery; - · structure-based design of drug candidates; - · small-scale synthesis of compounds; - conducting pre-clinical studies and clinical trials; - · recruiting our scientific and management personnel; - · establishing laboratory facilities; and - raising capital.
+- identification and licensing of enzyme targets;

+- drug discovery;

+- structure-based design of drug candidates;

+- small-scale synthesis of compounds;

+- conducting preclinical studies and clinical trials;

+- · recruiting our scientific and management personnel;

+- · establishing laboratory facilities; and

+- raising capital.

-Our revenues have generally been limited to license fees, milestone payments, interest income, collaboration research, development and option fees.
-Research and development revenue on cost-reimbursing agreements is recognized as expenses are incurred up to contractual limits.
-Research and development revenue, license fees, milestone payments and option fees are recognized as revenue when irrevocably due.
-Payments received that are related to future performance are deferred and taken into income as earned over a specified future performance period.
-We have not received any revenue from the sale of pharmaceutical products.
-It could be several years, if ever, before we will recognize significant revenue from royalties received pursuant to our license agreements, and we do not expect to ever generate revenue directly from product sales.
+Our revenues have generally been limited to license fees, milestone payments, interest income, collaboration research and development fees.
+Prior to January 1, 2000, the Company recognized research and development fees, license fees and milestone payments as revenue when received.
+Effective January 1, 2000, the Company changed its method of accounting for revenue recognition in accordance with SEC Staff Accounting Bulletin No. 101, Revenue Recognition in Financial Statements ("SAB 101").
+Research and development revenue on costreimbursement agreements is recognized as expenses are incurred, up to contractual limits.
+Research and development fees, license fees and milestone payments are recognized as revenue when the earnings process is complete, the Company has no further continuing performance obligations and has completed its performance under the terms of the agreement, in accordance with SAB 101.
+License fees and milestone payments received under licensing agreements that are related to future performance are deferred and taken into income as earned over the estimated drug development period.
+The Company has not received any royalties from the sale of licensed pharmaceutical products.
+It could be several years, if ever, before we will recognize significant revenue from royalties received pursuant to our current or any future license agreements, and we do not expect to ever generate revenue directly from product sales.
 Future revenues, if any, are likely to fluctuate substantially from quarter to quarter.

 We have incurred operating losses since our inception.
-Our accumulated deficit at September 30, 2000 was \$60.2 million.
+Our accumulated deficit at March 31, 2001 was \$71.4 million.
 We will require substantial expenditures relating to the development of our current and future drug candidates.
-During the three years ended December 31, 1999, we spent 39.0% of our research and development expenses on contract research and development, including:
+During the three years ended December 31, 2000, we spent 30.0% of our research and development expenses on contract research and development, including:

-- · payments to consultants; - funding of research at academic institutions; - large scale synthesis of compounds; - · pre-clinical studies; - · engaging investigators to conduct clinical trials; - · hiring contract research organizations to monitor and gather data on clinical trials; and - using statisticians to evaluate the results of clinical trials.
+- payments to consultants; - funding of research at academic institutions; - large scale synthesis of compounds; - preclinical studies; - engaging investigators to conduct clinical trials; - hiring contract research organizations to monitor and gather data on clinical trials; and - using statisticians to evaluate the results of clinical trials.